+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The highest point is Tengboche (3,867 m), offering stunning Everest views.

-You need the Sagarmatha National Park Permit and Khumbu Pasang Lhamu Permit.
+You need the Sagarmatha National Park Permit and the Khumbu Pasang Lhamu Permit.

 Teahouses with cozy rooms, basic facilities, and warm Sherpa hospitality.